Emmanuel1112/alx-pre_course/0x01-git/README.md

-I am learming so fast
+I am learning so fast